bcoles/kasld/docs/limitations.md

 - "KASLR off" or "randomization failed" describes a specific boot (a seedless machine, a particular firmware), not a universal property of the kernel or architecture.
+- The guarantee is relative to a point-in-time model of the kernel.
+KASLD captures research, techniques, and per-architecture memory-layout models as of its last update; the sound floor rests on that model, not on anything the target reports.
+A later kernel that changes an architecture's layout, widens a KASLR range, randomizes a region the architecture previously fixed, or decouples quantities that were coupled can move the true base outside a *guaranteed* window until the model is re-verified.
+The soundness direction holds for the kernel behavior KASLD models; drift beyond it is a maintenance boundary, not a property of the target.

 ## For defenders